 What are some interesting facts about Switzerland?

 The country has very distinctive and extraordinary features.
-It is an amazing and exceptional land in Alpes, and there are many cool facts about Switzerland.
-If you want to travel to Switzerland and are looking for what are some interesting facts about Switzerland, check this article.
-In the article, you can find the ten most fascinating and fun facts about Switzerland, its nature, history, politics, and people.
+It is an amazing and exceptional land in Alpes, and there are many facts about Switzerland.
+If you want to travel to Switzerland and are looking for "what are some interesting facts about Switzerland", check this article.
+In the article, you can find the ten most fascinating and interesting Switzerland facts about its nature, history, politics, and people.

-Probably, you know Bern as the capital city of this wonderful country.
-However, it is one of the cool facts about Switzerland that it officially has no capital.
-When the Swiss federal state was founded in 1848, it was impossible to decide whether Switzerland needed capital at all and if so, which one it should be, because it was a confederation.
+Probably, you know Bern as the capital of Switzerland.
+However, it is one of the facts about Switzerland that the country officially has no capital.
+When the Swiss federal state was founded in 1848, it was impossible to decide whether Switzerland needed capital at all and, if so, which one it should be because it was a confederation.
 Although Bern, Lucerne, and Zurich were the biggest cities at the time.
-A compromise was finally reached among the 26 cantons of the country: Bern had become the federal seat and important state organs such as the federal government, the federal assembly, and the federal administration had their central office there.
-This means that Bern is the de-facto capital of Switzerland, but under current law (de-jure) it has no official capital and all administrative centres of cantons have equal status.
+A compromise was finally reached among the 26 cantons of the country: Bern had become the federal seat, and important state organs such as the federal government, the federal assembly, and the federal administration had their central office there.
+This means that Bern is the de-facto capital of Switzerland.
+Still, under current law (de-jure), it has no official capital, and all administrative centres of cantons have equal status.

-If you ask what are some interesting facts about Switzerland?
-The most important fact for you is about four official languages of the country.
+If you want to know interesting facts about Switzerland, the most important fact for you is there are about four official languages of the country.
 They are German, French, Italian, and Romansh.
-According to statistics, German is a native language of 62.5% of Swiss.
+According to statistics, German is the native language of 62.5% of Swiss.
 Followingly, French is 22.9%, Italian is 8.3%, and Romansh is 0.5%.
 French and Italian spoken in Switzerland are the same language spoken in France and Italy, but Swiss German has some differences, especially in pronunciation.
 More likely, it is the first time you hear about the Romansh language.
 It is a minority language that belongs to the Roman languages and spoken by nearly 40000 people in the Swiss canton of Grisons.
 Also, a great of the Swiss population can speak English, so if you are planning to travel to Switzerland, do not worry about language difficulties.

-6. The aspect of the Swiss flag is distinctive of other nations' flags
+5. The aspect of the Swiss flag is distinctive

 The shape of Switzerland's flag is square, and there are two flags of this kind in the world.
 However, it depends on some factors.
 Only in sports and at sea the Swiss flag should be used rectangular.
 Although Switzerland is a landlocked country, it can also have a merchant fleet in international waters.
 Moreover, if the fleet sails under the Swiss flag on the ocean, a special rule must be applied.
 During the Second World War, a unique "Swiss flag at sea" with an aspect ratio of 2:3 was presented, the shape of which corresponded to the rectangular flags customary for sea forces.
 A rectangular version of the Swiss flag can also be seen at the Olympic Games.
 One of the most exciting facts about Switzerland is that the white Swiss Cross on the country’s flag has been accepted as a field sign during wars between Swiss cantons, and then it was adopted as a national ensign.

-One of the best fun facts about Switzerland is that in this country, pet lovers can not own one Guinea pig, but they can own more.
-According to Swiss legislation on animal rights, Guinea pigs are considered as social animals, and their owners are therefore obliged to keep at least two of them so that no guinea pig has to be alone and lonely.
-Also, special guinea pig rent agencies offer you to find a partner for your widowed guinea pig if you do not want to buy a new one.
-If your second guinea pig dies too, you can bring the rented one back and get out of the cycle.
+One of the fun facts about Switzerland is that in this country, pet lovers can not own one Guinea pig, but they can own more.
+According to Swiss legislation on animal rights, Guinea pigs are considered as social animals, and their owners are therefore obliged to keep at least two of them so that no Guinea pig has to be alone and lonely.
+Also, special Guinea pig rent agencies offer you to find a partner for your widowed Guinea pig if you do not want to buy a new one.
+If your second Guinea pig dies, too, you can bring the rented one back and get out of the cycle.
 You see, even Guinea pigs are so happy in Switzerland.

 If you are a millionaire, for you, this can be one of the hair-raising facts about Switzerland.
 The amount of fine in Switzerland is based on the income level of the citizen.
 For example, in 2010, a Ferrari driver was fined $ 290,000 for exceeding the high-speed limit.
 The driver of a Ferrari crashed through a village at 137 km/h.
 Because the speeder was a millionaire and repeated offender, he had to pay over a quarter of a million in fines.
 This rule is accepted to be fair to all citizens of the country.